 - 1.2.1 We work with our local safeguarding partners to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans which provide additional support to the child. - 1.2.2 All of our staff have an equal responsibility to act on any suspicion or disclosure that may indicate that a child is at risk of harm.
 Any pupils or staff involved in a child protection or safeguarding issue will receive appropriate support. - 1.2.3 Our strong safeguarding culture ensures that we treat all pupils with respect and involve them in decisions that affect them.
 We encourage positive, respectful and safe behaviour among pupils and we set a good example by conducting ourselves appropriately. - 1.2.4 Identifying safeguarding and child protection concerns often begin with recognising changes in pupils' behaviour and knowing that these changes may be signs of abuse, neglect or exploitation.
 Challenging behaviour and signs of mental health issues may be indicators of abuse.
-Our staff are trained to recognise the link between a child's behaviour and a potential safeguarding issue. - 1.2.5 Our staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school and/or can occur outside of the school.
+Our staff are trained to recognise the link between a child's behaviour and a potential safeguarding issue. - 1.2.5 All of our staff will reassure children that their concerns and disclosures will be taken seriously and that they will be supported and kept safe. - 1.2.6 Our staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school and/or can occur outside of the school.
 This was highlighted as contextual safeguarding in Working Together to Safeguard Children (2018).
 Extra-familial harms take a variety of different forms making children vulnerable to multiple harms including (but not limited to) sexual and criminal exploitation and serious youth violence.
 All staff, especially DSLs understand the importance of considering wider environmental factors in a child's life outside their families that may be a threat to their safety and/or welfare.
 Saint Peter's assesses the risks and issues in the wider community when considering the wellbeing and safety of our pupils.